dezmoleski/wordle/pangrams/README.md

 - 26,222,256 "base" pangrams (without expanding anagrams) have been found.
 - 44,532,937 total pangrams (with anagrams expanded) have been found.
 - **INCORRECT, OVERCOUNT:** 32,954,162 pangrams (74%) contain at least one known potential solution.
+  + The corrected count found by a double-checking program is 30,261,752 (68%)
 - 13,691 of 14,855 valid guesses (92%) appear in pangrams found to date.
 - 2,204 of 2,323 known potential solutions (95%) appear in pangrams found to date.